AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/naming-convention.md

 ---
-title: naming-convention Transform | API Mesh for Adobe Developer App Builder
+title: naming-convention | API Mesh for Adobe Developer App Builder
+description: Learn how to apply casing to respobse data with the naming-convention transform.
 ---

 # `naming-convention` transform